Banana Bread Muffins

 Below is an overview of the ingredients and instructions to make this recipe.
 Please be sure to scroll down to the recipe card below for the complete details!

 • Eggs – These provide structure to the muffins, helping them hold their shape.
-We haven’t tested this recipe with egg substitutes but think they would likely make the muffin batter too dense.
+We haven’t tested this recipe with egg substitutes, but we think they would likely make the muffin batter too dense.

-• Sweetener – We typically use monk fruit sweetener to keep our muffins low in sugar, but granulated sugar will also work!
+• Sweetener – We typically use monk fruit sweetener to keep our muffins low in sugar, but granulated sugar also works!

 • Vanilla Extract – Just a touch enhances the rest of the ingredients and adds a rich vanilla flavor throughout the batter.